Be the future - Join an IAPP board

 Research Advisory Board members

-The IAPP Training Advisory Board helps guide the development and maintenance of IAPP privacy training programs ensuring our content is accurate, relevant and timely.
+The IAPP Training Advisory Board AI Governance, helps guide the development and maintenance of the IAPP’s AI Governance Professional training to keep our content accurate, relevant and timely.
 A two-year commitment is required.
 See more about the roles and expectations.

 Women Leading Privacy Advisory Board